time-palominodb/PalominoClusterTool/AnsiblePlaybooks/Ubuntu-12.04/README.md

 Steps to Set Up MySQL + MHA
 ===========================

+   1. Symlink PalominoClusterToolLayout.ini to the cluster type you want to build.
-   1. Edit MySQL_MHA_PalominoClusterToolTemplate.ini and put in your list of servers.
+   2. Edit PalominoClusterToolLayout.ini and put in your list of servers.
 Copy the result into /etc/ansible/hosts.
    2. Edit MySQLMasterSlaves/variables-masters.yml and set the MySQL variables according to how you'd like.
 The files have comments to help you decide if you're not a guru MySQL DBA.